mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ```

 The first optimization you could observe is that in our scenario only one window store is created - for page views.
-The window store for events is not needed, if the page-view is collected by the system after the event it does not trigger a new join.
+The window store for events isn't needed, if the page-view is collected by the system after the event it doesn't trigger a new join.

 Add page view processor to the topology and connect with page view source upstream.